Sasino97/gta-cnr-wiki/basics/main-menu.md

-# Starter Guide - Chatbox
+# Main Menu
-The interaction menu that appears when you press M or the select button is a powerful tool, let's go over it.
+You can display the main menu when you press M or the select button.
+It's a powerful tool, let's go over it.

 Inventory - access your items